kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

     simp [unitCircle]
 ```

+### Proving Propositions About the Real Unit Circle

 Now that we have the tools we need to prove propositions
 about membership in the unitCircle relation, we should be